 Pages contain elements that describe the information on the page, which is used by search browsers.
 You can set the properties of head elements to control how your pages are identified.

-You can view the elements in the head section of a document by using the View menu, the Document window’s Code view, or the Code inspector.
+You can view the elements in the head section of a document in Code view, or by using the Code inspector.

 A meta tag is a head element that records information about the current page, such as the character encoding, author, copyright, or keywords.
 These tags can also be used to give information to the server, such as the expiration date, refresh interval, and POWDER rating for the page.
 (POWDER, the Protocol for Web Description Resources, provides a method for assigning ratings, such as movie ratings, to web pages.)